ufz/ogs/web/content/docs/benchmarks/heat-transport-bhe/3D_2U_BHE.md

 ## Model Setup

 The numerical model was established based on dual continuum method developed by Diersch et al. (2011).
 In the 3D 2U type BHE benchmark, the depth of the whole domain is 18.5 m with a square cross section of 5 m per side.
 The BHE bottom is situated at -18 m and its total length is 18 m.
-Detailed parameters for the model configuration are listed in the follwoing table.
+Detailed parameters for the model configuration are listed in the following table.

 | Parameter                          | Symbol             |  Value              | Unit                        |
 | ---------------------------------- |:------------------ | -------------------:| --------------------------: |